jameshanlon/cheese/cheese/pages/testimonials.md

 great patience, thoroughly checking behind furniture, up at ceiling height and in the hidden corners.
 We  learnt a huge amount about the structure and history of our house, with plenty of surprising features shown up by the tell-tale cold spots.
+<br><br>
 Chris and Rob were careful not to be prescriptive about the type of solutions we might benefit from, but were also generous in offering some sound advice from their combined wealth of knowledge of how they had seen other homeowners benefit from fixing cold home problems.
 Best of all, by the end of